Magnesium and muscle soreness

 - Basketball (intensive training)

-- Professional cycling (21-day stage race)
+- Professional cycling (21-day step-by-step course)

-- Reducing muscle soreness
+- The reduction of muscle soreness

-- Overall recovery
+- The overall recovery

 Can magnesium prevent muscle soreness if I take it before exercise?